 As previously mentioned, there had been a large Roman bathhouse in the City.
-It is claimed that there were 18 in medieval London.
+It is claimed that there were 18 of them in medieval London.

 With respect to waste, the Romans had built an underground sewage system, but it had fallen into disuse.
 There were public conveniences in medieval London.
-While there is evidence of thirteen, including one at London Bridge, it is thought that there were significantly more.
+While there is evidence of thirteen, including one at London Bridge, it is thought that there must have been significantly more.

 Private waste facilities varied; the well-off would have their own privies; the less well-off might share a cesspit; while others will simply have dumped it outside their front door.
 There were various attempts, ultimately doomed, to keep waste out of the rivers.

-Muck rakers, a well-paid job, were employed to remove waste from the streets, while gong farmers cleaned out cesspits.
-The idea was that waste would be deposited in laystalls at the edge of the city, from where it could be transported to farms and market gardens for use as manure.
+Muck rakers, well-paid individuals, were employed to remove waste from the streets, while gong farmers cleaned out cesspits.
+The idea was that waste would be deposited in laystalls at the edge of the city, from where it could be transported by river to farms and market gardens for use as manure.